Building Control Forms and Fees

 A building notice application can be submitted for small domestic works and often no plans are needed.
 However, we may sometimes ask for further information (i.e. structural calculations and specifications) depending on the type of works.
-We offer a structural design service for small works and would be happy to provide you with a free no obligation fee quote for this service.
-Please call our office on 01233 330282 for more details.

 Full plans application can be used for any type of work, where you require your drawings to be checked and approved.

 A regularisation application is to be used to apply for retrospective approval of work that was previously carried out without building regulations approval.

 This form is to be used where a certain sized building, or part of a building, is to be demolished.